Top 10 Companies That Buy Houses for Cash in 2026

 Review the purchase agreement carefully for any clauses affecting you after the sale.
 Make sure to clearly define:

-• The amount of earnest money the buyer will put down (1–3% of the contracted home sale price is typical)
+• The amount of earnest money the buyer will put down (1–2% of the contracted home sale price is typical) and when it will be deposited

-• Set clear terms around what happens if the buyer backs out of the deal after the due diligence period
+• What happens if the buyer backs out of the deal after the due diligence period

-• Identify what happens if you need to stay in your property past the closing date, including the amount you'll pay per day to "lease back" the property
+• What happens if you need to stay in your property past the closing date, including the amount you'll pay per day to "lease back" the property

-In particular, watch for conditions that indicate wholesaling, such as a clause that allows the investor to assign the contract to another buyer or list the home on the MLS.
+In particular, watch for conditions that indicate wholesaling, such as a clause that allows the investor to assign the contract to another buyer or market the property while under contract.
 These can lead to delays or even cause the sale to fall through.

 To avoid surprises, have a real estate attorney or trusted professional review the agreement.
 They can help you spot potential issues, explain the terms, and make sure you understand your responsibilities before you sign.